Find out more about conveyancing in Gloucestershire

 There is no one-price-fits-all for conveyancing in Gloucestershire.
 Each transaction is unique, and the final bill will depend on factors such as the value of the property involved.
-A Gloucestershire conveyancing transaction for a property purchase will include solicitors' and Land Registry fees and costs for a surveyor and Stamp Duty Land Tax*.
+A Gloucestershire conveyancing transaction for a property purchase will include solicitors' and Land Registry fees and costs for a surveyor and Stamp Duty Land Tax***.
 The final bill will also include fees for searches and bank transfers.
-For an idea of conveyancing costs in Gloucestershire, check out our thorough guide to average conveyancing fees in 2020.
+For an idea of conveyancing costs in Gloucestershire, check out our thorough guide to average conveyancing fees.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 Gloucester's biggest towns are among its biggest draw.
 The likes of Cirencester, Tewkesbury and Stroud compete with the county town itself as the best place for culture, food and nightlife.
 Fans of horse racing may find Cheltenham irresistible.

 Out in the country, however, is where Gloucestershire appeal really begins to shine.
 Head down winding lanes to villages such as Coln St Adwyns, Northleach and Adlestrop for country cottages made of the iconic yellow stone of the Cotswolds.